Canada Post not providing safe workplaces during pandemic, Edmonton union local says | CBC News

 If staff can't do jobs safely, ‘we are a greater risk to Canadians’

-The Canada Post union local in Edmonton says management has failed to properly protect employees during the COVID-19 pandemic, increasing the risk of front-line postal workers transmitting the novel coronavirus to the public as demand for parcel delivery skyrockets.
+The Canada Post union local in Edmonton says management has failed to properly protect employees during the COVID-19 pandemic, increasing the risk of front-line postal workers transmitting the virus to the public as demand for parcel delivery skyrockets.

-Hand sanitizer and personal protective equipment, like masks and gloves, are scarce in the Edmonton-area depots, and management has been slow to implement stringent social-distancing rules, said Roland Schmidt, Edmonton president of the Canadian Union of Postal Workers.
+Hand sanitizer and personal protective equipment, like masks and gloves, are scarce in the Edmonton-area depots and management has been slow to implement strict physical distancing rules, said Roland Schmidt, Edmonton president of the Canadian Union of Postal Workers.

 "It is sad that people need to fight this hard for just really simple and reasonable provisions to keep them safe at work, especially while they are providing this essential service for Canadians during this crisis," Schmidt said in an interview this week.